OpenEvalProject/evals/manuscripts/elife-67092/v3/manuscript.md

 Biotinylation levels of pMHC and accessory ligands were routinely tested by gel shift on SDS-PAGE upon addition of saturating amounts of streptavidin.

-## Surface plasmon resonance
+### Surface plasmon resonance

 TCR–pMHC interactions were analysed on a Biacore T200 instrument (GE Healthcare Life Sciences) at 37°C and a flow rate of 10 μl/min.
 Running buffer was HBS-EP.
 Streptavidin was coupled to CM5 sensor chips using an amino coupling kit (GE Healthcare Life Sciences) to near saturation, typically 10,000–12,000 response units (RU).
 Biotinylated pMHCs (47 kDa) were injected into the experimental flow cells (FCs) for different lengths of time to produce desired immobilisation levels (typically 500–1500 RU), which were matched as closely as feasible in each chip.
 Usually, FC1 was as a reference for FC2–FC4.
 Biotinylated CD58 ECD (24 kDa + ∼25 kDa glycosylation) was immobilised in FC1 at a level matching those of pMHCs.
 In some experiments, another FC was used as a reference.
 Excess streptavidin was blocked with two 40 s injections of 250 μM biotin (Avidity).
-Before injections of soluble 1G4 or A6 α⁢β TCR (51 kDa), the chip surface was conditioned with eight injections of the running buffer.
+Before injections of soluble 1G4 or A6 $\alpha⁢\beta$ TCR (51 kDa), the chip surface was conditioned with eight injections of the running buffer.
 Dilution series of TCRs were injected simultaneously in all FCs; the duration of injections (30–70 s) was the same for conditioning and TCR injections.
 After every 2–3 TCR injections, buffer was injected to generate data for double referencing.
 After the final TCR injection and an additional buffer injection, W6/32 antibody (10 μg/ml; Biolegend; lot: B233942) was injected for 10 min.

 TCR steady-state binding was measured >10 s post-injection.
 In addition to subtracting the signal from the reference FC with immobilised CD58 (single referencing), all TCR binding data was double referenced (Myszka, 1999) versus the average of the closest buffer injections before and after TCR injection.
 This allows to exclude small differences in signal between flow cells (e.g. drifts).
-TCR binding versus TCR concentration was fitted with the following model: B=Bm⁢a⁢x*[T⁢C⁢R]/(KD+[T⁢C⁢R]), where B is the response/binding, Bmax the maximal binding (this parameter is either kept free or is fixed with the W6/32-derived Bmax), and [T⁢C⁢R] the injected TCR concentration.
+TCR binding versus TCR concentration was fitted with the following model: $B=B_{m⁢a⁢x}*[T⁢C⁢R]/(K_{D}+[T⁢C⁢R])$, where $B$ is the response/binding, Bmax the maximal binding (this parameter is either kept free or is fixed with the W6/32-derived Bmax), and $[T⁢C⁢R]$ the injected TCR concentration.
 Maximal W6/32 binding (Rmax) was used to generate the empirical standard curve and to infer the Bmax of TCRs from the standard curve.
-Rmax was derived by fitting the W6/32 binding data after double referencing with the following, empirically chosen, model: R=Rm⁢a⁢x*t/(Kt+t), where t is time (s), R the sensogram response after single referencing, and Kt a nuisance parameter.
+Rmax was derived by fitting the W6/32 binding data after double referencing with the following, empirically chosen, model: $R=R_{m⁢a⁢x}*t/(K_{t}+t)$, where $t$ is time (s), $R$ the sensogram response after single referencing, and $K_{t}$ a nuisance parameter.
 The empirical standard curve only contained data where the ratio of the highest concentration of TCR to the fitted KD value (obtained using the standard method with Bmax fitted) was 2.5 or more.
 This threshold ensured that the binding response curves saturated so that only accurate measurements of Bmax were included.
 All interactions were fit using both the fitted and constrained Bmax method (Figure 1E).
 For constrained KD above 20 μM, we reported the constrained KD, otherwise we use the Bmax fitted KD.
 SPR data was analysed using GraphPad Prism 8 (GraphPad software) or using a custom Python script (Python v3.7 and lmfit v0.9.13).

-## Co-culture of naïve and memory T cells
+### Co-culture of naïve and memory T cells

 The assay was performed as previously described (Abu-Shah et al., 2019).
 Naïve and memory T cells were isolated from anonymised HLA-A2+ leukocyte cones obtained from the NHS Blood and Transplantation service at Oxford University Hospitals by (REC 11/H0711/7), using EasySep Human naïve CD8+ T Cell Isolation Kit (STEMCELL) and EasySep Human Memory CD8+ T Cell Enrichment Kit (STEMCELL), respectively.
 Cells were washed 3× with Opti-MEM serum-free medium (Thermo Fisher) and 2.5–5.0 Mio cells were resuspended at a density of 25 Mio/ml.
 Suspension was mixed with 5 μg/Mio cells of 1G4α, 1G4β, and CD3ζ each, and 100–200 μl suspension was transferred into a BTX Cuvette Plus electroporation cuvette (2 mm gap; Harvard Bioscience).
 Electroporation was performed using a BTX ECM 830 Square Wave Electroporation System (Harvard Bioscience) at 300 V, 2 ms. T cells were used 24 hr after electroporation.
 1G4 TCR contained an engineered cysteine (αT48C and βS57C) to reduce mispairing (Cohen et al., 2007).

 Autologous monocytes were enriched from the same blood product using RosetteSep Human Monocyte Enrichment Cocktail (Stemcell), cultured at 1–2 Mio/ml in 12-well plates in the presence of 50 ng/ml IL4 (PeproTech) and 100 ng/ml GM-CSF (Immunotools) for 24 hr to induce differentiation.
 Maturation into moDCs was induced by adding 1 μM PGE2 (Sigma Aldrich), 10 ng/ml IL1β (Biotechne), 20 ng/ml IFNγ, and 50 ng/ml TNF (PeproTech) for an additional 24 hr.
 MoDCs (50,000/well) were loaded for 60–90 min at 37°C with peptide and labelled with Cell Trace Violet (Thermo Fisher) to distinguish them from T cells prior to co-culturing with 50,000 T cells/well in a 96-well plate for 24 hr.
 T cell activation was assessed by flow cytometry and testing culture supernatant for cytokines using ELISAs.

-## T cell blasts
+### T cell blasts

 All cell culture of human T cells was done using complete RPMI (10% FCS, 1% penicillin/streptomycin) at 37°C, 5% CO2.
 T cells were isolated from whole blood from healthy donors or leukocyte cones purchased from the NHS Blood and Transplantation service at the John Radcliffe Hospital.
 For whole blood donations, a maximum of 50 ml was collected by a trained phlebotomist after informed consent had been given.
 This project has been approved by the Medical Sciences Inter-Divisional Research Ethics Committee of the University of Oxford (R51997/RE001), and all samples were anonymised in compliance with the Data Protection Act.

 For plate stimulations and experiments with U87 target cells, CD8+ T cells were isolated using RosetteSep Human CD8+ enrichment cocktail (STEMCELL) at 6 μl/ml for whole blood or 150 μl/ml for leukocyte cones.
 After 20 min incubation at room temperature, blood cone samples were diluted 3.125-fold with PBS, while whole blood samples were used directly.
 Samples were layered on Ficoll Paque Plus (GE) at a 0.8:1.0 Ficoll:sample ratio and spun at 1200 g for 20–30 min at room temperature.
 Buffy coats were collected, washed twice, counted, and cells were resuspended in complete RMPI with 50 U/ml IL2 (PeproTech) and CD3/CD28 Human T-activator dynabeads (Thermo Fisher) at a 1:1 bead:cell ratio.
 Aliquots of 1 Mio cells in 1 ml medium were grown overnight in 12- or 24-well plates (either TC-treated or coated with 5 μg/cm2 retronectin [Takara Bio]) and then transduced with VSV-pseudotyped lentivirus encoding for either the 1G4 or the A6 TCR.
 After 2 days (4 days after transduction), 1 ml of medium was exchanged, and IL2 was added to a final concentration of 50 U/ml.
 Beads were magnetically removed at day 5 post-transduction, and T cells from thereon were resuspended at 1 Mio/ml with 50 U/ml IL2 every other day.
 For functional experiments, T cells were used between 10 and 16 days after transduction.

-## Lentivirus production
+### Lentivirus production

 HEK 293T or Lenti-X 293T (Takara) were seeded in complete DMEM in 6-well plate to reach 60–80% confluency after 1 day.
 Cells were either transfected with 0.95 μg pRSV-Rev, 0.37 μg pVSV-G (pMD2.G), 0.95 μg pGAG (pMDLg/pRRE), and 0.8 μg of pLEX-A6 or pHR-1G4 with 9 μl X-tremeGENE nine or HP (both Roche).
 Lentiviral supernatant was harvested after 20–30 hr and filtered through a 0.45 μm cellulose acetate filter.
 In an updated version, LentiX cells were transfected with 0.25 μg pRSV-Rev, 0.53 μg pGAG, 0.35 μg pVSV-G, and 0.8 μg transfer plasmid using 5.8 μl X-tremeGENE HP.
 Medium was replaced after 12–18 hr, and supernatant harvested as above after 30–40 hr.
 Supernatant from one well of a 6-well plate was used to transduce 1 Mio T cells.
 Sequence for the A6 TCR lacked one natural cysteine per chain and included engineered cysteines (αT48C and βS57C) to reduce the formation of mixed TCR dimers with endogenous TCR (Cohen et al., 2007).
 The 1G4 TCR was expressed from the WT sequences without engineered cysteines.

-## Co-culture of T cell blasts
+### Co-culture of T cell blasts

 For co-culture experiments with U87 (a kind gift of Vincenzo Cerundolo, University of Oxford), 30,000 target cells were seeded in a TC-coated 96-well F-bottom plate and incubated overnight.
 Peptides were diluted in complete DMEM (10% FCS, 1% penicillin/streptomycin) to their final concentration and incubated with U87 cells for 1–2 hr at 37°C. Peptide-containing medium was removed and 60,000 TCR-transduced primary human CD8+ T cell blasts were added, spun for 2 min at 50 g, and incubated for 5 hr at 37 °C. At the end of the experiment, 10 mM EDTA was added and cells were detached by vigorous pipetting.
 Cells were stained for flow cytometry and analysed immediately, or fixed and stored for up to 1 day before running.
 Supernatants were saved for cytokine ELISAs.

-## Plate stimulation
+### Plate stimulation

 Glass-bottom Sensoplates (96-well; Greiner) were washed with 1 M HCl/70% EtOH, thoroughly rinsed twice with PBS, and coated overnight at 4°C with 100 μl/well of 1 mg/ml biotinylated BSA (Thermo Fisher) in PBS.
 Plates were washed with PBS twice and incubated for at least 1 hr with 20 μg/ml streptavidin (Thermo Fisher) in 1% BSA/PBS at room temperature.
 Plates were washed again with PBS and biotinylated pMHC (in-house) was added for at least 1 hr at room temperature or overnight at 4°C. Plates were emptied and accessory ligand (CD58 or ICAM1, in-house) or PBS was added for the same duration as above.
 Upon completion, plates were washed once and stored for up to 1 day in PBS at 4°C.

 For stimulation, T cells were counted, washed once to remove excess IL2, and 75,000 cells in 180–200 μl complete RMPI were dispensed per well.
 Cells were briefly spun down at 50 g to settle to the bottom and subsequently incubated for 4 hr at 37°C. At the end of the experiment, 10 mM EDTA was added and cells were detached by vigorous pipetting.
 Cells were stained for flow cytometry and analysed immediately, or fixed and stored for up to 1 day.
 Supernatants were saved for cytokine ELISAs.

-## Peptides and loading
+### Peptides and loading

 We used peptide ligands that were either described previously (Aleksic et al., 2010; Lever et al., 2016; Ding et al., 1998; Ding et al., 1999; Gagnon et al., 2006; Borbulevych et al., 2009; Borbulevych et al., 2011) or designed by us based on the published crystal structures of these TCRs in complex with MHC (1G4: PDB 2BNQ, A6: PDB 1AO7).